garrettcadams/Twilio-SxSW-game/spec.md

 end
 -----
 [Voice+SMS] Congratulations, you have proven your alliance to cloud communications and we’d be honored to have you attend our SxSW private event.
 We will follow up with a link and password to register.
 Make sure to follow @twilio on Twitter for daily updates.

+[SMS 140]
+Congratulations, we’d be honored to have you at our party.
+Register at: http://twiliosxsw2013.eventbrite.com with password: BBQisdelicious

 --->Send SMS with link and password